-Menu Planning for February 2015
+Menu Planning for February 2018

-Valentine's Day is the second busiest restaurant day of the year and it's on a Saturday this year.
-The middle of the month provides an opportunity for lots of guest visits - Valentine's Day on Saturday Feb.
-14th (also International Condom Day!) leading into the President's Day weekend with Monday, February 16th as a national holiday.
-A full week of mixed culinary opportunity this month with Mardi Gras on February 17th and Chinese New Year starting on February 19th!
+Valentine's Day is the second busiest restaurant day of the year and it's on a Wednesday this year.
+The middle of the month provides an opportunity for lots of guest visits - Valentine's Day on Wednesday Feb.
+14th leading into the President's Day weekend with Monday, February 19th as a national holiday allows for two weekends of full seatings and lots of produce sales.